-School District 5 is proud to partner with:
+School District No. 5 is proud to partner with:

 Partnerships with East Kootenay Addiction Services to bring I-Minds and FAST programs into select schools.

-Interior Health has developed the Cook It, Try It, Like It program to be delivered to Grade 5/6 students in select schools.
+Interior Health has developed the Cook It, Try It, Like It program to be delivered to Grade 5 and 6 students in select schools.

-Interior Health's Public Health Nurses are continuing to support health initiatives in each individual schools.
+Interior Health's Public Health Nurses are continuing to support health initiatives in each individual school.

 CBEEN and WildSight continue to facilitate and organize programing to get our students outside, enhancing all areas of health and well-being.